microdevops-com/microdevops-utils/heartbeat_mesh/README.md

 Sender should send heartbeat with token to authorize and identify client, otherwise heartbeat is ignored.

-Sender performs checks and sends these event notifications:
+Receiver performs checks and sends these event notifications:
 - heartbeat_mesh_receiver_activity_ok - Heartbeats are being received
 - heartbeat_mesh_receiver_activity_lost - No heartbeats registered on receiver host for two check intervals
 - heartbeat_mesh_heartbeat_timeout - Resource heartbeat timed out